Upper Missouri River Breaks

 On the horizon across the right half of the photo, 25 miles to the northeast, are the Little Rockies, an isolated 300-square-mile group of buttes, of which the highest tops out at 5,720' above Mean Sea Level.
 Faintly visible on the horizon at left are the Bear Paw Mountains, about 50 miles a little west of north.
 They measure about 40 miles east-to-west, and 20 miles north-to-south.
 One of them reaches an elevation of 6,916' MSL.
 The average elevation of the surrounding, mostly treeless and grassy, flat glacial plains is about 2,500-3,000' MSL.

 In late September of 1877, the several bands of Nez Perce Indians whose chiefs had refused to leave their traditional homelands in southern Idaho and move to the pitifully inadequate reservation on the Clearwater River, crossed the Missouri River here and pressed on northward, drawn toward Canada by the hope of freedom.
 The U.S. Army caught up with them for the last time at the eastern foot of the Bear Paw Mountains.
 After a five-day siege, and beguiled by empty promises from Colonel Nelson Miles, Chief Joseph capitulated, vowing to "fight no more, forever."
 Immediately the nearly 260 remaining survivors–men, women and children, of all ages–were transported to a camp in Oklahoma, where many of them, including every new-born baby, died of either malaria or malnutrition within the first year or two of their imprisonment.
-Ironically, one of the deceased was the proud Nez Perce son of William Clark, Tzi-kal-tza (also known as Halaftooki), said to have been sired by him with a daughter of Red Grizzly Bear during the Corps of Discovery's month-long respite in May-June of 1806.
+Ironically, one of the deceased claimed to be the proud Nez Perce son of William Clark, Tzi-kal-tza (also known as Halaftooki), said to have been sired by Clark with a daughter of Red Grizzly Bear during the Corps of Discovery's month-long respite in May-June of 1806.

-Back of The Breaks
+Back of the Breaks

-In 1804-5-6 Lewis and Clark called all rough or relatively precipitous elevations, wherever they saw them, as "broken" lands; the topography along this 149-mile stretch of the Wild and Scenic Missouri River was clearly the worst they had ever seen.
+In 1804-5-6 Lewis and Clark called all rough or relatively precipitous elevations, wherever they saw them, "broken" lands; the topography along this 149-mile stretch of the Wild and Scenic Missouri River was clearly the worst they had ever seen.
 By 1820, according to the Oxford English Dictionary such terrain was described as "breaks," meaning "rough, irregular country" or "broken country."
 Subsequently (1840-50), broken lands and breaks were subsumed under the French expression mauvaises terres, translated as "badlands," and defined as "extensive tracts of severely eroded, uncultivable land characterized by uneven rocky terrain and sparse vegetation" (OED), as found in Montana, Wyoming, Nebraska and the Dakotas.
 At the opening of the 20th century, Webster's International Dictionary of the English Language (Supplement, 1902) defined "breaks" more precisely as "a line of cliffs, and associated spurs and small valleys, at the edge of a mesa."
 The now definitive Dictionary of American Regional English (Vol. 1, 1985) cites a 1932 source that says the noun is applied to "a series of ridges and valleys running down from a bench or any higher country into the plain," and notes that the word is found "in the strip of the Far West between Dakota and Arizona, sometimes as a proper noun."